TheSmashy/TFU/hardware/TFU-F3.md

 The **TFU-F3** is a high-output field/work light built on the Convoy S16 platform and configured as a *directed mule* for maximum flood and situational awareness.
 High-CRI output, wide coverage, and rugged construction make it a dependable tool for real field environments — not a desk piece.
 Built and tested in the U.S.

+# LEDs and CCT

+Current TFU-F3 builds use a Nichia 519A 5000K emitter with a 6 V 5 A boost driver.
+Earlier F3 configurations using different emitters or drive levels are archived as legacy builds and are no longer produced.

 # TFU-F3 Platform — Directed Mule Lights

 The F3 platform uses a **2S2P 21700 architecture** to drive quad-emitter MCPCBs at high current without optics.
 This creates a controlled, high-angle flood ideal for field tasks, troubleshooting, workspace lighting, and enclosed environments where beam discipline is not required.